egeulgen/pathfindR/cran-comments.md

 ## R CMD check results
   There were no ERRORs, WARNINGs or NOTEs.

-  This is a major version update for 'pathfindR' containing bug fixes, enhancements and new functionality.
+  This is a patch version update for 'pathfindR' containing a bug fix to address problems on Debian systems, where a function attempted to write to user’s home filespace.
+The relevant function is now updated and the issue should have been resolved.

 ## Downstream dependencies
   There are currently no downstream dependencies for this package.